ylallemant/addressbook/README.md

  - storage and indexing performed by our own "database" modules
  - define indexes based on the stored Object parameters
- - any Object insert or index update changes a database revision number
+ - any Object insert, delete or index update changes a database revision number
  - detection and filtering of duplicate entries
  - auto indexing on insert

 ### [Web Service](lib/api/)

+ - a port number can be specified on script start
  - implement simple Web service with the [HTTP Module](https://nodejs.org/api/http.html)
  - opens the broswer on Windows and OSX upon [net::listening event](https://nodejs.org/api/net.html#net_event_listening)
  - cache response for performance based on database revision number